jramirezl/forecast/README.md

 ## Considerations

 Springboot framework was chosen for the solution.
-Added the credentials received from ``openweathermap`` to the the file,, ``application.yml``
+The credentials received from ``openweathermap`` to the the file,, were addesñd to the``application.yml`` file.

-Once it was choosen springboot,  tried to understand de API offered by: ``openweathermap`` Some online tools used to generate the classes, havig the JSON received from the ``openweathermap`` API as input.
+Once Springboot it was chosen, tried to understand the API offered by: ``openweathermap`` Some online tools used to generate the classes used to retrieve the data from the JSON that was received from the ``openweathermap`` API call as response.

 Tested using: ``London`` as parameter.

-For testing, the happy path it was just considered.
+For testing, the happy path was just considered.

 Two services were used, each one with its own concern: